 A butcher, fishmonger, grocer, market vendor and baker are all much more likely to supply you with food that isn’t overly packaged.
-Meat and fish stay fresher in paper than they do in plastic, and you can temporarily put the package in Tupperware for the journey home.
+Meat and fish stay fresher in paper than they do in plastic, and you can temporarily put the package in a storage container for the journey home.
 Fruit and veg will almost always come in a paper bag if you buy them in the greengrocer or market.

 4. Watch out for evenings and weekends

 There are fewer shops to choose from at these times, so make sure you’ve got your supplies before your usual places close.
 I had to resort to the small chain mini-supermarket one Sunday night, and I assumed I wouldn’t get much that wasn’t heavily packaged.
 I was surprised to find there was still a reasonable range of loose fruit and vegetables.
 I didn’t get exactly what I’d gone in for, but I was pleasantly surprised by the quality of the produce, and I opted for tins and glass over plastic to put together a meal.

 There’s a growing trend for zero-waste shops offering food that’s free from packaging – usually dry goods like pasta, rice and other grains, pulses, flour, coffee, spices, oats and other cereals.
 You take your containers, weigh out what you need, et voilà, zero waste.
 They also tend to offer a variety of other household products such as toilet roll packaged in paper, beauty and hygiene products in glass jars, and refills for cleaners and detergents.

 If you don’t have one locally then there are widely available workarounds, with some brands offering less plastic packaging than others.
 For example, Quaker Oats can be bought in a cardboard box, as can Barilla pasta, although the latter does have a small plastic window.
 Zero-waste stores in London include Harmless Store, Bulk Market and Zero Waste Shop.